Cheeden/tp/docs/UserGuide.md

 Updates an existing lesson plan entry for a student.

-Format: `editplan INDEX pl/Date|Description`
+Format: `editplan INDEX pl/DATE|NEW_PLAN`

 * Updates an existing lesson plan entry for the student at the specified INDEX.
 * **The input `DATE` must match an existing lesson plan entry for the student.**<br>
   If no lesson plan or more than one lesson plan entry is found for the specified date, an error message will be shown.
-* `DESCRIPTION` is the new description for the lesson plan, which will overwrite the old entry for that date.
+* `NEW_PLAN` is the new description for the lesson plan, which will overwrite the old entry for that date.

 > **Tip:**
 > Use `editplan` to adjust future lesson plans as a student's needs change.
-Use `viewplans` first to see which dates have entries you can edit.
+Use `viewlessons` first to see which dates have entries you can edit.

 Examples: